jopaik/jp-aci-demo/README.md

 password: !v3G@!4@Y

-I have created Ansible playbooks to create, get, and remove tenant, epg, vrf and bridge domains to execute against Cisco DevNets Cisco ACI.
+I have created Ansible playbooks to create, get, and remove configurations to execute against Cisco DevNets Cisco ACI.

 Thanks to Cisco DevNet for keeping the cloud ACI environment available.